 Jobs Outlook and Salaries for Accountants

-As of 2008, 24% of accountants and auditors worked for accounting, tax preparation, bookkeeping, and payroll services firms.
-About 8% were self-employed.
+As of 2014, 36% of accountants and auditors worked for accounting, tax preparation, bookkeeping, and payroll services firms.
 Most accountants and auditors work in urban areas, where public accounting firms the businesses that employ them are located.

 What is the jobs outlook for professional accountants?
-The U.S. Bureau of Labor Statistics estimates that accountants and auditors will experience 22% employment growth through 2018 – a pace much faster than the average for all occupations.
+The U.S. Bureau of Labor Statistics estimates that accountants and auditors will experience 13% employment growth through 2022 – a pace somewhat faster than the average for all occupations.
 Job opportunities should be favorable, especially for accountants and auditors who have earned professional recognition through certification or licensure.
 Applicants who hold a master’s degree in accounting or an MBA with a concentration in accounting also may have an edge over the competition.